isfarbaset/netflix-wrapped/README.md

 ## License

-MIT License - feel free to fork and customize for your own Netflix Wrapped!
+MIT License - feel free to fork and customize for your own Netflix Recap!